valr/stuffs/sublime-text/plugins/MarkdownToHtml/README.md

 # Markdown to HTML Plugin

-## Installation

-Copy the plugin directory in the Sublime Text package directory:
-~/.config/sublime-text-3/Packages/MarkdownToHtml

 ## Usage

 When saving a Markdown file, the text will be rendered in HTML using the github API: https://developer.github.com/v3/markdown/